 The 'Prevent Strategy' published by the government in 2011 is a strategy designed to prevent any kind of extremist or terrorist activity from occurring in any community.
-(This document should be read in conjunction with the document Promoting British Values available on the school website).
+Prevent duty training - Gov.uk (This document should be read in conjunction with the document Promoting British Values available on the school website).